A Recurrence-type Strong Borel--Cantelli Lemma for Axiom A Diffeomorphisms: Introduction

 Although the first dynamical Borel--Cantelli lemma for shrinking targets was proved in \textup{1967} by Philipp \cite{philipp1967Metrical}, recurrence versions have only recently been studied.
 The added difficulty arises because of the dependence on $x$ that the sets $B_{k}(x)$ have.
 Persson proved in \cite{persson2023Strong} that one can obtain a recurrence version of a strong dynamical Borel--Cantelli lemma for a class of mixing dynamical systems on the unit interval.
-Other recent recurrence results include Hussain, Simmons and Wang~\cite{hussain2022Dynamical}, who obtained a zero-one law under the assumptions of mixing conformal maps and Ahlfors regular measures.
+Other recent recurrence results include Hussain, Li, Simmons and Wang~\cite{hussain2022Dynamical}, who obtained a zero-one law under the assumptions of mixing conformal maps and Ahlfors regular measures.
 Under similar assumptions, Kleinbock and Zheng~\cite{kleinbock2023Dynamical} prove a zero-one law under Lipschitz twists, which combines recurrence and shrinking targets results.
 Both these papers put strong assumptions on the underlying measure of the dynamical system, assuming, for example, Ahlfors regularity.
 For other recent improvements of Boshernitzan's result, see \S\ref{final:background}.

 The main result of the paper, Theorem~\ref{thm:general}, is a strong dynamical Borel--Cantelli result for recurrence for dynamical systems satisfying some general conditions.
 The theorem extends the main theorem of Persson \cite{persson2023Strong}, which is stated in Theorem~\ref{thm:persson}, concerning a class of mixing dynamical systems on the unit interval to a more general class, that includes, for example, some mixing systems on compact smooth manifolds.
 Since we consider shrinking balls $B_k(x)$ for which the radii converge to $0$ at various rates, Theorem~\ref{thm:general} is an improvement of Boshernitzan's result for the systems considered.
 For now we state the following result, which is the main application of Theorem~\ref{thm:general}.
-Equip a smooth manifold with the induced metric and let $B(x,r)$ denote the open ball with centre $x$ and radius $r$.
+Equip a smooth manifold with the induced metric.

 \begin{theorem} Consider a compact smooth $N$-dimensional manifold $M$.
-Let $f \colon M \to M$ be an Axiom A diffeomorphism that preserves a mixing equilibrium state $\mu$ given by some H\"older continuous potential.
+Suppose $f \colon M \to M$ is an Axiom~A diffeomorphism that is topologically mixing on a basic set and $\mu$ is an equilibrium state corresponding to a H\"older continuous potential on the basic set.
 Suppose that there exist $c_1>0$ and $s > N - 1$ satisfying

 for all $x \in M$ and $r \geq 0$.
 Assume further that $(M_n)$ is a sequence converging to $0$ satisfying

 for some $\varepsilon > 0$ and

 Define $B_n(x)$ to be the ball at $x$ with $\mu(B_n(x)) = M_n$.
 Then